 Active case

-Why are people filing Camp Lejeune non-Hodgkin lymphoma lawsuits?
+Why were people filing Camp Lejeune non-Hodgkin lymphoma lawsuits?

 The contaminated water at Camp Lejeune has been linked to multiple cancers, including NHL.
 Individuals who were present on base for more than 30 days between August 1953 and December 1987 may have been exposed to various chemicals in the water.
 This includes veterans and their family members.
 Chemicals present in Camp Lejeune water include: